 - National Fellows are scholars of eminence who are invited by the Governing Body of the Institute.

 - Fellows are selected on the basis of the research project submitted by them.
 The Fellowship is awarded by the Governing Body on the recommendation of the Fellowship Award Committee (FAC) which comprises experts from various disciplines.
 There is a two-tier selection process in place—all applications are placed before a Screening Committee which shortlists scholars for presentation before the FAC where the scholars are asked to elaborate on their research project.
 Scholars of eminence may be exempted from personal appearance before the FAC.

-- The Institute is also running a Tagore Centre for the Study of Culture and Civilization (TCSCC) at the Institute.
-The objectives of the TCSCC to:
+- The Institute also runs a Tagore Centre for the Study of Culture and Civilization (TCSCC) at the Institute.
+The objectives of the TCSCC are:

 - encourage the study of Tagore’s work

 - support translations of Tagore’s work into other Indian languages

 - promote comparative study of his work with poets, artists and writers in other parts of India and the world